logzio/logzio-rsyslogshipper/README.md

-This example monitor the myapp log files, The path to the files is **relative to the mounted folder**.
+This example monitor the myapp log files, The path to the files is **relative to the SHARED_DIR variable.**

 All file are assumed to be a json log files.